Constraining electromagnetic couplings of ultralight scalars from compact stars: Scalar-induced EM fields from Maxwell's equations

 Combining Eqs. \ref{eq:19} and \ref{eq:20}, we obtain the wave equations for the scalar-induced magnetic and electric fields (in the static case) as

 where we neglect terms which appear as two spatial derivatives of $\phi$ (since $\phi$ falls as $1/r$ and the derivatives of $\phi$ will fall even faster).
-In the limit $\Omega R\ll 1$, we solve Eq. \ref{eq:21} in the Schwarzschild background to obtain the scalar-induced magnetic field as\footnote{The form of the scalar-induced magnetic field in the Kerr background is given in Appendix \ref{app}.}
+In the limit $\Omega R\ll 1$, we solve Eq.~\ref{eq:21} in the Schwarzschild background to obtain the scalar-induced magnetic field as\footnote{The form of the scalar-induced magnetic field for large angular velocity is given in Appendix \ref{app}.}

-where we use Eq. \ref{eq:1m} for the background magnetic field.
+where we use Eq.~\ref{eq:1m} for the background magnetic field.

-Note that the scalar-induced magnetic field $\mathbf{B}_\phi$ in Eq. \ref{kj1m} is actually proportional to $g^2_{\phi\gamma\gamma}$, as $Q^\mathrm{eff}_{\phi}$ itself is proportional to $g_{\phi\gamma\gamma}$.
-It falls as $1/r^2$ in the radial direction and $1/r$ in the angular direction, as compared to the background magnetic field $\mathbf{B}_{(0)}$ which falls as $1/r^3$.
+Note that the scalar-induced magnetic field $\mathbf{B}_\phi$ in Eq.~\ref{kj1m} is actually proportional to $g^2_{\phi\gamma\gamma}$, as $Q^\mathrm{eff}_{\phi}$ itself is proportional to $g_{\phi\gamma\gamma}$.
+It falls as $1/r^2$ in the radial direction and $1/r$ in the angular direction, as compared to the background magnetic field $\mathbf{B}_{(0)}$ which falls as $1/r^3$ both in radial and angular directions.
 The scalar-induced electric field $\mathbf{E}_\phi$ can also be calculated in a similar manner.
 Since these scalar-induced EM fields scale quadratically with $g_{\phi\gamma\gamma}$, the deviations of the EM fields from their background values, as a result of their interactions with the scalar, are small.